ciakovx/rcrossref_erl/rcrossref.md

 Then, press the down arrow on your keyboard to to to the next cell.
 Enter Edit Mode (green border) by pressing Enter.
 Press Alt (or option on Mac) + Enter.
 This will print the output and create a new cell.

 Then press the down arrow or select the new empty cell.
 Make sure you are in Command Mode (blue border).
-Press D twice to delete the new cell.
+Press D twice to delete the new cell.</a>

 ```R